RiyaRiya184/C-Practical/README.md

 ![immage alt](https://github.com/RiyaRiya184/C-Practical/blob/c8c61227a029a2960ae16bcf78491b81c77c60de/Question5.png)

-**Question 6:**  Write a program to search a given clement in a set of N numbers using a Binany search
+**Question 6:**  Write a program to search a given element in a set of N numbers using a Binany search

 (i) with recursion